 I should have bought $50,000 of Twitter stock all at once.
 But I lacked the confidence to buy more, let alone to go all-in plus margin.
 A $25,000+ gain would feel so much better to go revenge spend on fun things.

-Update May 7, 2021: Twitter stock tanked after its earnings results.
-As a result, Twitter is now trading below $55/share.
+Update June 2021: Twitter stock tanked after its earnings results.
+As a result, Twitter is now trading around $55/share.
 Just like that, Twitter lost 30% of its value in a couple months.
 Yet, real estate continues to do very well.
 I’m buying more Twitter in the low $50s, but I don’t have huge conviction like I do with real estate.